P-TEFb/trackHub_HCMV/README.md

 - Select the `My Hubs` tab.
 - Finally, paste `https://raw.githubusercontent.com/P-TEFb/trackHub_HCMV/master/hub.txt` into the URL field.

-You should now be able to select the FJ616285.1 genome and view our tracks!
+You should now be able to select the FJ616285.1 genome and view these tracks!

 ## Documentation: